State's coronavirus residents' deaths pass 11,000 with 148 rise; cases up 3,197

 Miami-Dade climbed to 2,399, which is 161 more in one week.
 Broward increased to 1,183 with a rise of 95 in one week.
 Last week Broward passed Palm Beach County into second place.
 Indian River has risen by 20 deaths in one week, a 25.6 percent increase compared with St. Lucie rising by 21 deaths, Martin by 2 and Okeechobee by 2.

-Palm Beach County's death count is higher than 22 states, including Iowa's `1,095 after reporting 11 Friday.
-Iowa also reported 2,574 cases, which was around 2,200 more than Palm Beach County's figure.
+Palm Beach County's death count is higher than 22 states, including Iowa's `1,109 after reporting 12 Saturday.
+Wisconsin is 2 behind Florida with 1,119, including 6 reported deaths Saturday.

 Cases